 Connection is most beneficial when we normalize it in neutral moments.
 Reactive connection, like when I make a mistake as a parent and need to repair the relationship, is important too, but the more our children feel connected to us with meaningful quality time, the less likely they are to seek our attention in negative ways at the day’s end.

 We recently welcomed our third baby.
 As a family of five, we now do everything together by default, which has made one-on-one time with each child require much more intention on my part.
 I want to use this mantra to remind myself to connect with each of my children individually a little bit every day.

 Beyond quality time and emotional support, connection is also a helpful parenting tool for promoting true independence.
 In these early years, we can be so eager for them to do things for themselves that we skip past the building blocks to independence, which are connection and guidance.

 I like you because …

-It’s easy to love our children; it’s harder to like them!
-When my son makes dinosaur noises on repeat, I don’t love him any less but I’m also not super fond of listening to his squeals and shrieks.
+It’s easy to love our children; it’s harder to like them when we encounter challenging behaviors at home.
 We don’t have to like everything our children do.
 That said, it’s so valuable to practice authentically liking our children beyond loving them.
 This mantra will help me do just that.

 Loving our children provides security, but it doesn’t automatically provide the layer of respect that liking them does.
 When I am intentional about liking my children, it opens the door to adding more curiosity to our relationship.
 When I remain curious — I wonder why they are doing that; I wonder how she is feeling about this; I wonder if there is a better way to support them here — we are sending the message that we see them, and we’d better honor them as unique individuals.